Adam E. Flanders, MD

 Philadelphia, PA

-Adam E. Flanders, MD, is the Radiological Society of North America (RSNA) Board liaison for information technology.
+Adam E. Flanders, MD, is the RSNA Board liaison for information technology.

 Dr. Flanders is professor of radiology and rehabilitation medicine and vice chairman of imaging informatics at Thomas Jefferson University in Philadelphia.
 He earned his medical degree in 1983 from Rush Medical College in Chicago and completed a residency in diagnostic radiology at the University of Illinois Medical Center, where he served as chief resident in 1986.
 After completing a fellowship in neuroradiology at Jefferson in 1989, he joined the Jefferson faculty.
 In 2022, he was named the William E. Conrady, MD, Professor of Radiology Informatics.

 Dr. Flanders co-authored the “Digital Roadmap” for the National Institutes of Health/RSNA/American College of Radiology (ACR)/The Academy Workshop on Artificial Intelligence in Medical Imaging, identifying and prioritizing needs for academic research laboratories, professional societies and industry.
-He has also helped to facilitate several neuroimaging-based AI Challenges with RSNA in collaboration with the American Society of Neuroradiology (ASNR) in 2019, 2021 and 2022.
+He has also helped to facilitate several neuroimaging-based AI challenges with RSNA in collaboration with the American Society of Neuroradiology (ASNR) in 2019, 2021, 2022 and 2024.

-A past president of the American Society of Spine Radiology (ASSR), he has also served in multiple roles for the ASNR, including as chair of its Rules Committee and as deputy editor for NeuroGraphics.
+A past president of the American Society of Spine Radiology (ASSR), he has also served in multiple roles for ASNR, including as chair of its Rules Committee, a member of the Nominating Committee and as deputy editor for NeuroGraphics.
 He now chairs the ASNR CDE workgroup in collaboration with the ACR and RSNA.
+In 2024, Dr. Flanders was selected to serve on the ACR's Board of Chancellors.

-Dr. Flanders’ research interests have focused primarily on application of MRI in the evaluation of human spinal cord injury (SCI), and he has been funded by RSNA, the Nielson Foundation and the Department of Defense (DoD) to evaluate the capabilities of MR in forecasting neurologic recovery in SCI.
+Dr. Flanders’ research interests have focused primarily on application of MRI in the evaluation of human spinal cord injury (SCI), and he has been funded by RSNA, the Nielson Foundation and the Department of Defense to evaluate the capabilities of MR and diffusion imaging in forecasting neurologic recovery in SCI.
 He has been a funded subject matter expert for the National Cancer Institutes (NCI) Cancer Bioinformatics Grid (caBIG) and more recently is a principal investigator for the National Institute of Biomedical Imaging and Bioengineering (NIBIB) Medical Imaging and Data Resource Center (MIDRC) which is focused on assembling large, diverse imaging datasets for AI research.
+In 2023, he was named a Distinguished Investigator by the Academy for Radiology & Biomedical Imaging Research (ARBIR).

-Dr. Flanders was honored with the 2021 RSNA Outstanding Educator Award in recognition of his many contributions through publications and technology to enhance radiology education.
+Dr. Flanders was honored with the RSNA Outstanding Educator Award in 2021 for recognition of his many contributions through publications and technology to enhance radiology education.
+In 2021, he received the Honored Radiologist of the Year Award by the Philadelphia Roentgen Ray Society and in 2019 he was part of the Provost Team Award for Interdisciplinary Research at Thomas Jefferson University.